Aug 31 2009

 A few minutes with a calculator will suggest that there have been maybe 100 million supernovae in the Milky Way galaxy since there was life on Earth.
 The galaxy is “only” about 100,000 light years in diameter.
 Supernovae will certainly be more common where stars are more densely packed.
 Even so, is it so unlikely that one of those supernovae could easily have exploded near enough to Earth to kill its lifeforms?
 Maybe more than once?

 4 billion years is a LONG time.
 Remember when Carl Sagan soothed us with the naturalist fable about “billions and billions of years” and “primordial soup” as an explanation for life’s origin?
-Of course, now we know that was just a comforting materialistic bedtime story so children would go to sleep knowing that they really were just statistical accidents in space-time, and dream nice dreams about quarks and DNA.
+Of course, now we know that was just a comforting materialistic bedtime story so children would go to sleep knowing that they really were just statistical accidents in space-time, and dream nice dreams about quarks and unlikely DNA.
 Now we know there was no “primordial soup.”
 We know that life appeared on Earth almost immediately from the moment earth’s temperature dropped below something like the interior of a jet engine.

 And now the shoe is on the other foot.
 Instead of the huge length of time being an argument for the accidental, spontaneous origin of life in some kind of improbable tango dance of amino acids, that enormous timespan is getting very difficult to explain as even being possible for life to have continued without destruction by nearby stellar events.
 Supernovae are rare.
 But, as Carl Sagan would say, when you have billions and billions of years, anything can happen… and usually does.
 So why hasn’t it happened to Earth?